Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Introduction

-A constrained generalization of the OCO problem involving time-varying adversarial constraint functions, called the Constrained Online Convex Optimization (COCO), has recently gained attention in the literature \citep{mahdavi2012trading, cao2018online, neely2017online,guo2022online,sinha2024optimal,lekeufack2024optimistic}.
-This problem arises in many settings, including AI safety \citep{safeRL, hua2025combining}, obstacle avoidance in robotics \citep{snyder2023online}, Bandits with Knapsacks \citep{immorlica2022adversarial}, and pay-per-click ad markets with budget constraints \citep{georgios-cautious}.
-In this problem, after the online algorithm takes its action $x_t \in \mathcal{X}$ at round $t$, in addition to the cost function $f_t,$ a constraint function $g_t : \mathcal{X} \mapsto \mathbb{R}$ is revealed to the learner.
-The constraint function denotes an instantaneous constraint of the form $g_t(x) \leq 0.$ The online algorithm is ideally expected to have played an action $x_t$ such that it satisfies the constraint \emph{i.e.,} $g_t(x_t) \leq 0$.
-However, this is not always possible as the constraint function is adversarially chosen and revealed \emph{after} the learner chooses its action on each round.
-The learner is thus allowed to violate the constraints to some extent, and the goal is to design an online algorithm that simultaneously minimizes the regret for the cost functions and minimizes the cumulative constraint violations (CCV) for the constraint functions.
+A substantial generalization of OCO called Constrained Online Convex Optimization (COCO), which involves additional time-varying constraints, has recently attracted sufficient attention from the learning community \citep{mahdavi2012trading, cao2018online, neely2017online,guo2022online,sinha2024optimal,lekeufack2024optimistic}.
+COCO arises in many settings, including AI safety \citep{safeRL, hua2025combining}, obstacle avoidance in robotics \citep{snyder2023online}, Bandits with Knapsacks \citep{immorlica2022adversarial}, and pay-per-click ad markets with budget constraints \citep{georgios-cautious}.
+In this problem, after the online learner takes its action $x_t \in \mathcal{X}$ at round $t$, in addition to the cost function $f_t,$ a constraint function $g_t : \mathcal{X} \mapsto \mathbb{R}$ is revealed to the learner.
+The function $g_t$ encodes an instantaneous constraint of the form $g_t(x) \leq 0.$ The online learner is ideally expected to have played an action $x_t$ such that it satisfies the constraint \emph{i.e.,} $g_t(x_t) \leq 0, ~\forall t$.
+However, this is not always possible as $g_t$ is adversarially chosen and revealed only \emph{after} the learner chooses its action $x_t$.
+The learner is thus allowed to violate the constraints to some extent, and the goal is to design an online algorithm that simultaneously minimizes the regret for the cost functions and the cumulative constraint violations (CCV) for the constraint functions.